-Recently, there has been a great interest on employing multiobjective optimisation to better control the distributed model responses or specific aspects of them (Yapo et al., 1998; Madsen, 2000; Seibert, 2000; Beldring, 2002; Madsen, 2003; Muleta and Nicklow, 2005;

-Shoups et al., 2005; Tang et al., 2006).
+Recently, there has been great interest in employing multiobjective optimization to better control the distributed model responses or specific aspects of them (Yapo et al., 1998; Madsen, 2000; Seibert, 2000; Beldring, 2002; Madsen, 2003; Muleta and Nicklow, 2005; Schoups et al., 2005; Tang et al., 2006).
 However, given the large number of parameters involved, a faithful implementation of such approaches requires extended hydrological measurements.
 Given also the scarcity of such information in most basins, an alternative is to use "soft" information, namely qualitative criteria indicating the acceptability of parameter values (Seibert and McDonnell, 2002).
 According to this, HYDROGEIOS implements multiobjective calibration, on the basis of typical statistical measures for the measured outputs (i.e. runoff and groundwater levels), criteria suitable for sparse measurements, and empirical criteria to control the internal model variables.
-Finally, for detection of a best-compromise parameter set, a hybrid strategy is proposed, based on a combination of automatic and manual techniques, which have proved very effective for complex hydrological models (Boyle et al., 2000; Rozos et al., 2004).
+Finally, for detection of a best-compromise parameter set, a hybrid strategy is proposed, based on a combination of automatic and manual techniques, which have proved very effective for complex hydrological models (Boyle et al., 2000; Rozos et al., 2004; Mazi et al., 2004).